Mobile ALOHA vs Stationary ALOHA: Which Setup Fits Your Lab?

 When does a Mobile ALOHA robot fit the workflow?

-Choosing between depends on your work goals and the room where you work.
-While a fixed base works well for small tasks, some jobs need more range.
+Choosing between mobile ALOHA vs stationary ALOHA depends on your work goals and the room where you work.
+A fixed base works well for small tasks, but some jobs need more range.
 You must decide if your robot needs to move through a room or stay in one spot.
 Both systems help teams get high-grade data to train new AI models.

 Moving in changing spaces

 A mobile ALOHA research platform is best when your robot must move through a room or hall.
 It adds a mobile base to the common arm setup to help it reach more spots.
-This setup lets the robot go to a target before it starts a task.
-Such movement is key for work in offices or kitchens where items are far apart.
+This lets the robot go to a target before it starts a task — key for work in offices or kitchens where items are far apart.

 Whole body control for hard tasks

 Tests show this system can handle hard chores like cooking food or calling a lift.
 These tasks need the robot to change its body pose as it works.
-Using two arms gives the robot the range it needs for house work and other daily jobs.
-This makes it a great fit for teams testing robots in real-world spots.
+Using two arms gives the robot the range it needs for house work and other daily jobs, which makes it a great fit for teams testing robots in real-world spots.

 Moving past the lab bench